asyrjasalo/dockoon/bicep/README.md

 ### Policy

 API management policies can be set on service, product or API level.
-By default, rate-limit policy is created on the API level by `apis.json`.
+By default, rate-limit policy is created on the API level by `api.bicep`.

 You can set `api_policy_xml` to override the API level policy as XML content.
 To pass an URL to an XML file instead of the content, also set